UICrail/SemanticRSM/Code/Import/SD1_import/readme.md

 * CCS/TMS geometry (not to be confused with: sampled geometry) matches IFC Alignment classes pretty well.
 The provided sample data are however questionable.

 On the other hand, CCS/TMS elements are "packaged" differently; for instance:
-* Nearly all IFC Alignment information can be found in the infrastructure / geometry area, except for the track edge element start (and end) coordinates that are in the map area
+* Most IFC Alignment information can be found in the infrastructure / geometry area, except for the track edge element start (and end) coordinates that are in the map area
-* Nearly all CDM/RSM topology information can be found in infrastructure / topo area, except for the navigabilities that are stored in infra / functional area / simple point, slip crossings, crossings area
+* Most CDM/RSM topology information can be found in infrastructure / topo area, except for the navigabilities that are stored in infra / functional area / simple point, slip crossings, crossings area

+Elements and attributes names in the CCS/TMS XSD differ from class and property names in the original models, and the presence of reserved characters in identifiers requires some changes to turn them into valid URIs
+(most common case bein white space ' ', to be encoded as '%20')